jump to page contentcalifornia state university, sacramento

 Research Interests ::

-As a synthetic organic chemist research in my group is centered around two general areas (1) the synthesis and activation of enediyne pro-drugs and (2) the synthesis and properties of macrocycles related to porphyrins and calixarenes.
+As a synthetic organic chemist research in my group is centered around two general areas (1) the syntheses and activation of enediyne pro-drugs and (2) the syntheses and properties of macrocycles related to porphyrins and calixarenes.

-We are currently developing enediyne pro-drugs that are fused to heteroaromatic ring systems to improve DNA binding.
-In addition, we are exploring methods to improve photochemical activation of the enediyne unit.
+We are currently developing highly conjugated arenediynes to explore the effect of extended conjugation on thermal and photochemical reactivity of the enediyne unit.
 Some of the compounds we have synthesized are illustrated below.

 2. Synthesis of Azacalix[4]arenes.
 We are interested in fine-tuning the properties of calixarenes by developing synthetic methods to systematically replace the bridging carbon atoms in these macrocycles with nitrogen atoms.
 This substitution can have a profound effect on the electronic and physical properties of these macrocycles and offer new motifs for their functionalization.
 The general structure of the azacalix[4]arene, in it's anticipated cone conformation, is shown below.